 - Conduct regular audits on all transactions to identify and recover duplicate payments, returns, rebates, pricing errors, sales tax errors and more.

-Over the next few months, we will be highlighting aspects of an effective and protective accounts payable process, exploring how to use these best practices to develop specific procedures for your organization, implement these procedures throughout the organization and how to periodically audit them and update them as business conditions change.
+In the series, we've highlighted aspects of an effective and protective accounts payable process, exploring how to use these best practices to develop specific procedures for your organization, implement these procedures throughout the organization and how to periodically audit them and update them as business conditions change.
 Here are links to the rest of the series: